 The semis and Harleys made us feel like intruders on their private road.
 It was most annoying, and the feeling was amplified by their damned noise.
 We were making too much of it ourselves.

 The van’s engine is a replacement that has about twice the horsepower of the original.
 That’s a welcome improvement, but it’s loud.
 So was the wind whipping through open windows.
-(In an irony of the highest order, the expensive after-market air conditioning system causes the engine to overheat, and the hotter the weather, the less it can be used.)
+(In an irony of the highest order, the expensive after-market air conditioning system causes the engine to overheat, and when the weather is hot, it can’t be used.)

-So, listening to the radio or CDs was impossible.
+Listening to the radio or cds was impossible.
 We could have rigged up blue-tooth transmission to earbuds, I suppose, but that never occurred to us.
 Too old, I guess.
 Anyway, now that I think of it, that strikes me as improper in the circumstances.
 Music is best heard in concert halls, the spoken word in auditoriums.
 Not exclusively, of course.
-It can be a welcome distraction when you’re stuck in traffic, and a great pleasure at home.
+It can be a welcome distraction when you’re stuck in traffic and a great pleasure at home.
 But listening in the isolated zombie state induced by earphones while traveling in the together spirit of a VW camper just wouldn’t do.

 To the side of the highway, there was little to see but sandy soil and a scattering of low plants (mostly sagebrush, I think).
 We were surprised to read on a poster at a rest stop that the desert was home to bobcats, mountain lions, rattlesnakes, rabbits, tortoises and more.
 It wasn’t as empty as it seemed.
 Not as quiet either.